Parent PLUS Loans or Cosigning Private Student Loans to Pay for CollegeNovember 22, 2016

 Parent PLUS Loans vs Private Student Loans: Which Should I Choose?

 If you are a parent considering ways to help your child pay for college, it is crucial to understand both options’ differences and financial implications.
-While unlikely to occur, it’s also important to consider who would become responsible for either type of loan in the case of an unexpected death.
+While unlikely to occur, it’s also important to consider who would become responsible for either a parent plus loan or a private loan in the case of an unexpected death.

-Both Parent PLUS Loans and cosigning a student loan carry varying degrees of financial risk, and both are options for parents who want to make sure their child is not taking on too much debt.
+Both Parent PLUS Loans and private student loans carry varying degrees of financial risk, and both are options for parents who want to make sure their child is not taking on too much debt.

 However, remember that parents can always help pay for lower-cost loans that are solely in their child’s name, which may save everyone money.
 Ultimately, it is a personal choice that depends on the financial situation and preferences of the family.